reinforce in 30 Seconds

 Sentence Patterns

-Subject + reinforce + object
+Subject + reinforce + Object.

-Subject + reinforce + object + with + noun
+Subject + reinforce + Object + with + Noun.

-She reinforced the wall with steel.
+He reinforced the wall with bricks.

-Subject + reinforce + [pronoun] + position
+Subject + seeks/aims + to + reinforce + Object.

 Word Family